thenthi/at2_icons_/posts/week-5-session-2.md

 ![picture](web.png)

-For the progress when I created those icons, I both used Pen Tools and Shape Tools, I drew the rectangle, triangle, cirle and also line to make almost icons.
-Moreover, while I used Pen Tools in order to  draw soft, flowing lines to create traditional garments and age-old mascots.
+For the progress, I try to add the icons and sounds in this, the next step after it is wwriting code, I must write the code to make sure that my website is up and running.
+I wanted the overall design to feel powerful and energetic and that is the reason why I choose the colorful background for my icons.
 # Use of illustrator

 ![picture](illustrator.png)
 ![picture](illustrator1.png)

+For the progress when I created those icons, I both used Pen Tools and Shape Tools, I drew the rectangle, triangle, cirle and also line to make almost icons.
+Moreover, while I used Pen Tools in order to  draw soft, flowing lines to create traditional garments and age-old mascots.
+In addition when I finished my drawing, I carefully selected the most visually appealing icons and colored them with tones that match the theme I chose.